-The C_x and W_x values are determined at the factory, but they are not really "factory parameters"; they will likely change over time, due to source or detector aging, or even some thin-film contaminant that gets on a window that you just can't clean off.
-Thus, the LI-7200RS has provisions for you to easily reset C_x and W_x to values that reflect the reality of your instrument at any point in time.
-The Calibration button of the Windows Interface program (see Calibration Overview on page 7-21) opens a window with a Signal Strength tab.
-There you will find a button labeled "Reset Signal Strength" that you can push if you've decided your instrument is as clean as you can reasonably make it, and you want to reset the signal strengths to 100.
-It does this by using the current values of A{wo} and A{co} and performing the following computations:
+The C_x value is determined at the factory, but it is not really a "factory parameter"; it will likely change over time, due to source or detector aging, or even some thin-film contaminant that gets on a window that you just can't clean off.
+Thus, the LI-7500RS has a provision for you to easily reset C_x to a value that reflects the reality of your instrument at any point in time.
+The Calibration button of the Windows Interface program (see Calibration on page 4-1) opens a window with a Signal Strength tab.
+There you will find a button labeled "Reset Signal Strength" that you can push if you've decided your instrument is as clean as you can reasonably make it, and you want to reset the signal strength to 100.
+It does this by using the current value of A{co} and performing the following computation:

-$$C_x = \frac{A{c0}}{f(T)}$$ 8-34
+$$C_x = \frac{A{co}}{f(V)}$$ 8-30